 Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group Recommended Best Practices - A4.3 • Election of an independent non-executive director serving more than nine years.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group Recommended Best Practices A.4.3 Election of an independent non-executive director serving more than nine years.
 Include reason why considered to be independent and why should be re-elected.
 The Company strongly supports the principle of Board independence.
-Mr. Marvin Bienenfeld and Mr. Chow Yu Chun, Alexander have served the Board for more than nine years and have consistently demonstrated their willingness to exercise independent judgment and provide objective challenges to management.
+Mr. Marvin Bienenfeld and Mr. Chow Yu Chun, Alexander have served the Board for more than nine years and have consistently demonstrated their willingness to exercise independent judgements and provide objective challenges to management.
+Both have actively participated in board meetings and board committee meetings held during the year.
 Therefore, the Board considers that they remain independent, notwithstanding the length of their tenure.
-A4.4 to A4.5 • Establishment of a nomination committee with written terms of reference.
-Deviation explained • Potential new Directors are identified and submitted to the Board for approval.
-Non- executive directors are equally involved in the selection process from inception and the Board considers that the establishment of a nomination committee is unnecessary at this time.
-A5 - are required to keep abreast of their responsibilities less activities and development of that issuer.
-A5.1 • Every newly appointed director should receive a comprehensive, formal induction to ensure that he has a proper understanding of the business; his responsibilities under the listing rules, applicable regulatory requirements, business and governance policies of the issuer.
+A.5 re required to keep abreast of their responsibilities ess activities and development of that issuer.
+A.5.1 • Every newly appointed director should receive a comprehensive, formal induction to ensure that he has a proper understanding of the business; his responsibilities under the listing rules, applicable regulatory requirements, business and governance policies of the issuer.
 The Chairman and Company Secretary will usually brief the newly appointed Director for the duties and responsibilities he/she may perform as a Director of the Company and other regulatory requirements he/she may observe.
 Non-executive Directors are provided at quarterly Board meetings with comprehensive reports on the management's strategic plans, updates on business, financial objectives, plans and actions.
-The Company Secretary is responsible for keeping all Directors updated on Listing Rules and other statutory requirements and other statutory requirements.
+The Company Secretary is responsible for keeping all Directors updated on Listing Rules

-Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group A5.2 Function of non-executive directors include: bring an independent judgement to the board meeting take the lead where potential conflicts of interest arise serve on committees if invited scrutinise the issuer's performance.
-Non-executive Directors seek guidance and direction from the Chairman, the Group Managing Director and Executive Director on the future business direction and strategic plans so as to gain a comprehensive understanding of the business of the Company to exercise their independent judgement.
+0.1.7.6 Corporate Governance Practices Code Ref.
+Code Provisions Compliance adopted by the Group A.5.2 Function of non-executive directors include: participate in board meetings and bring an independent judgment to the board take the lead where potential conflicts of interest arise serve on committees if invited scrutinise the issuer's performance Non-executive Directors seek guidance and direction from the Chairman and the Group Managing Director on the future business direction and strategic plans so as to gain a comprehensive understanding of the business of the Company to exercise their independent judgment.
 Non-executive Directors review the financial information and operational performance of the Group on a regular basis.
-The Audit and Compensation Committees of the Company are wholly comprised of Non-executive Directors, with the majority being Independent Non-executive Directors.
-A5.3 • Directors should ensure that they can give sufficient time and attention to the affairs of the issuer. \checkmark There was satisfactory attendance for Board and Board Committee meetings during the year.
+The Audit and Compensation Committees of the Company are wholly comprised of Non-executive Directors, with the majority being Independent non-executive Directors.
+A.5.3 • Directors should ensure that they can give sufficient time and attention to the affairs of the issuer. ✓ There was satisfactory attendance for Board and Board Committee meetings during the year.
 Pls refer to A.1.1., B.1.1 and C.3.4 for details.
-A5.4 Directors must comply with the Model Code.
+A.5.4 Directors must comply with the Model Code.
 Board should establish written guidelines on no less exacting terms than the Model Code for relevant employees.
 The Company has adopted the Model Code as set out in Appendix 10 to the Listing Rules as its own code for Directors' dealings in securities of the Company.
 Having made specific enquiries, the Company confirmed that each of the Directors has complied with the required standards during the year.
 Employees who are likely to be in possession of unpublished price-sensitive information of the Company are also subject to compliance with guidelines on no less exacting terms than the Model Code.